WeblateOrg/weblate/docs/admin/upgrade.rst

         # Install dependencies directly when not using virtualenv
         pip install --upgrade -r requirements.txt

 #.
+New Weblate release might have new :ref:`optional-deps`, please check if they cover
+   features you want.

+#.
 Upgrade configuration file, refer to :file:`settings_example.py` or
    :ref:`version-specific-instructions` for needed steps.